Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 by computing Haar-like features at various scales and positions in the image.

+A Haar Cascade Classifier basically works by detecting features in an image that are characteristic of the object to be scanned for, such as edges, corners, and lines.
+These features are then used to classify the object.

+Haar Cascade Classifiers can be trained to recognize specific objects, such as faces, eyes, and cars, and the code is able to detect and localize these objects within an image.

 The Viola-Jones object detection technique, a well-liked algorithm for face detection in photos, makes use of Haar-like features.
 In this approach, a classifier is trained to differentiate between positive